-Growing up in a cricket-mad household in the seventies, it’s no surprise that one of my earliest memories is of Ian Botham putting the Aussies to the sword in the Ashes series in the summer of 1981.
+Growing up in a cricket-mad household in the seventies, it’s no surprise that one of my earliest memories, beyond wines, is of Ian Botham putting the Aussies to the sword in the Ashes series in the summer of 1981.

 During that iconic Headingly Test, I distinctly remember my father declaring England were “useless” and “had no chance” as an apparently familiar tale unfolded on the TV.